Digital Canvases – Graphic Art in the Age of the Tablet

 ArtStudio (iOS) probably represents the most complete option available to the iPad user for both drawing and painting, having a comparable feature-set to Photoshop with a similar feel, professional design, and a relatively low price point.
 For Android, its closest equivalent is probably SketchBook Pro (iOS & Android), which has a similar range of features, but with a slightly less user-friendly interface, with some of its more basic features proving a little tricky to locate.
 3-D modelling is also better served for the iPad than Android, with Posable (iOS) providing a simple and cheap piece of software ideal for creating dynamic, 3D scenes that can be viewed from any angle.

 Beyond these more professional options, several more basic (though still high quality) drawing apps are available.
-For Android, the most notable is probably Infinite Design, which comes in Free and Premium versions, and boasts both a fluid user-interface and the unique feature of an infinitely zoomable canvas.
+For Android, the most notable is probably Infinite Design, which comes in Free and Premium versions, and boasts both a fluid user-interface and the unique feature of an infinitely zoomable canvas (by garcia).
 For the Apple market, the most versatile of these is probably Paper, a freemium app that allows access to a host of customisable features through in-app purchase.

 Perceptive readers will have spotted a major absence in the above stakes: Windows.
 Of the three major competitors in the market, Apple and Android’s share of drawing and graphics apps currently far outstrips those available for Microsoft-based devices.
 Unfortunately, thanks to their relatively late entry into the market at a competitive level, the latest crop of Windows 8 tablets are woefully underserved in this regard (despite the new OS’s emphasis on touch).
 However, it is relatively early days for Windows in this area, and we can probably expect to see significant developments in graphic art for the Windows tablet over the coming year.